Moving from Salt Lake City to San Diego (Movers from $1,415)

 When is the best time to move from Salt Lake City to San Diego?

-The best time to move from Salt Lake City to San Diego is during the transitional seasons of spring or fall, considering the summer highs of 79ºF and the winter lows of 46ºF in San Diego.
+The best time to move from Salt Lake City to San Diego is during the spring or fall.
+These seasons offer milder weather and avoid higher moving costs during the peak moving season in Salt Lake City.

 When is the cheapest time to move from Salt Lake City to San Diego?